 Jaguar/ Land Rover (India – UK)

 Jaguar broke ground with iPace which on release won car of the year and was extremely impressive.
-Since then all the reports are of declining sales for iPace, but in reality, even bigger decline for the brand overall.
-The iPace is marred by high price, slow peak DC charge speed and being inefficient, but is still quite an impressive car, showing that one EV cannot save a brand, at least without addressing its shortcomings.
+Since then all the reports are of declining sales for iPace, but in reality, an even bigger decline for the brand overall.
+The iPace is marred by high price, slow peak DC charge speed and being inefficient, but is still quite an impressive car.
+However, the iPace show that one EV cannot save a brand, at least without addressing its shortcomings.

-Jaguar I-PACE Sales Continue To Decline In Q1 2022 (but share of Jaguar sales increases)
+Jaguar I-PACE Sales Continue To Decline In Q1 2022 (but i-Pace share of Jaguar sales increases)

 Stellantis plans to invest at least $35.5 billion (30 billion euros) in vehicle electrification and new software/technologies through 2025